 If you are under 14 years of age, your parent or legal guardian may sign the forms on your behalf.
 If signing for a child under 14 years of age, sign the child’s name, then write “By” and sign your name.

 Mentally Incompetent Applicants

 If the applicant is mentally incompetent, an individual with power of attorney may sign the document on the applicant’s behalf.

-> What if the applicant is incapacitated or otherwise physically impaired so that the quality of penmanship is diminished?
-As long as the applicant is mentally competent to understand what he or she is signing, the document should be signed by the applicant.
+What if the applicant is incapacitated or otherwise physically impaired so that the quality of penmanship is diminished?
+As long as the applicant is mentally competent to understand what he or she is signing, the applicant should sign USCIS forms.

-> In this situation, it’s acceptable for the applicant to sign with a simple line or mark that he or she considers a signature.
+In this situation, it’s acceptable for the applicant to sign with a simple line or mark that he or she considers a signature.
 Regardless of how bad it looks, the mark that the applicant considers a signature is enough legally.

 The person who is preparing the USCIS form on behalf of the applicant and witnesses the signature should include a cover letter that explains the applicant’s limitations and reason for the poor penmanship.

 - A valid signature must be a handwritten mark or sign.
 A signature is valid even if the original signature is later photocopied, scanned, faxed or similarly produced.
 Regardless of how it is transmitted to USCIS, the copy must be of an original document containing a handwritten, ink signature, unless regulations or the form instructions state otherwise.

 - USCIS will not accept signatures created by a typewriter, word processor, stamp, auto-pen, or similar device.

 - If the signature is not valid, USCIS will consider the request unsigned and will reject the request; If USCIS accepts a request for adjudication and later determines the signature to be deficient, the request will be denied.